The 4 Best Kratom Vendors in 2026 (Tested Over 10 Years)

 Return Policies Tell You Everything

 A vendor that stands behind their product offers a real money-back guarantee.
 Not a 7-day window with a restocking fee.
 Not "store credit only."
 A real refund.
 The length of the guarantee tells you how confident they are.
-New Dawn's 45-day policy is the gold standard.
+A 45-day money-back policy is the gold standard.
 If a vendor won't let you return something within 30 days, ask yourself why they're so worried about you trying their product.

 Strain Selection: Bigger Isn't Always Better